What is L&D?

 But you know that already, don’t you?
-You’re here because you’re looking to build a new or first L&D function within your organisation or you’re a Learning and Development professional wanting to double and triple check your existing function is doing everything it should for your employees.
+You’re here because you’re looking to build a strategic L&D function within your organisation or you’re a Learning and Development professional wanting to double and triple check your existing strategy is doing everything it should for your employees.

 I don’t blame you.
 Learning and development is crucial to have within an organisation because it attracts top talent, will upskill your people and your business and increases employee engagement while reducing attrition.
 Plus it has untold benefits for employees.